Hesperia dacotae: Conservation

 The Dakota skipper has experienced declining populations from destruction and modification of native prairie for grazing, herbicide use and building.
 The U.S. Fish and Wildlife Service placed the Dakota skipper on the Candidate list for protections under the Endangered Species Act from 1975 to 2014, and it has been petitioned twice for protection under the Endangered Species Act in 1994 and 2003.
 The Dakota skipper was awarded Threatened status under the Endangered Species Act in 2014.

+The Minnesota Zoo runs a rearing and breeding program to reintroduce Dakota skippers and re-establish populations.

+Many factors influence Dakota skipper populations.
+Habitat loss and pesticides are major threats, affecting 71% and 58% of metapopulations, respectively.
+Grazing, haying, and fire can be beneficial for maintaining habitat, but because Dakota skipper populations are small and isolated, these disturbances may instead be detrimental.
+More research is needed to understand how climate change may affect populations.